18 French Conjugation Practice Resources for Becoming a Verb Connoisseur

-First things first: before you can enjoy the French conjugation exercises on this site, you have to enable Adobe Flash Player.
+First thing’s first: before you can enjoy the French conjugation exercises on this site, you have to enable Adobe Flash Player.
 Doing so is pretty simple—just click on the link at the top of the page.

 Digital Dialects specializes in matching games.
 You’re given the conjugated form of the verb, then three options for pronouns.
 You then have to match the verb to the correct pronoun.

 For example, when conjugating the word dire (to say), does direz match with tu, elles or vous?

 When conjugating the word demander (to ask), does demanderai match with vous au futur (you [all] in future tense), je au futur (I in future tense), il à l’imparfait (he in imperfect tense) or je au passé composé (I in past tense)?

-My only disappointment with Digital Dialects is that of the 11 websites on this list, it’s probably the least organized.
+My only disappointment with Digital Dialects is that of the 18 websites on this list, it’s probably the least organized.
 It may take you a few minutes to figure out the layout of the site.
 Once you overcome that obstacle, however, you may find it to be a good resource for conjugation games.